pyrsia/pyrsia/docs/setup_on_macosx.md

 ## Create 2 separate nodes 'installations'
-This will create two copies of the same binary so that you can configure them as independent nodes Create Node A
+This will create two copies of the same binary so that you can configure them as independent nodes.

+Create Node A
 ```
 mkdir nodeA